sailuh/perceive/Pre_Processing/Reply_To_Threads/README.md

+# R Full Disclosure Reply to Thread Aggregator

+TO-DO.
+Currently functional, but code contains multiple responsabilities.
+Header still needs to updated by head to serve as input to Python Full Disclosure to Thread Aggregator (below).
+Will be fixed on following commits.

-# Full Disclosure Reply to Thread Aggregator
+# Python Full Disclosure Reply to Thread Aggregator

 The `fd_to_thread.py` script group the the collected e-mail replies by `fd_group_reply_by_thread.R` into thread files.
 The thread files are then used for similarity analysis, instead of the individual replies.
 The pre-processing is done to facilitate topic extraction, under the assumption that replies that share the same subject line (i.e. an e-mail thread) share the same discussion.